Posted On: July 13, 2017

 Outsourcing your data center is an ongoing process that requires continuous evaluation.
 One of the most important post-migration steps is to monitor and evaluate your progress to ensure you are meeting the required standards and systems are running smoothly.
 It’s also vital to test security on a regular basis to ensure the safety of your sensitive assets.

-The devil is truly in the details when it comes to data center migration.
+The devil is truly in the details when it comes to your data center migration checklist.
 Missing steps or skipping the planning stage will leave your organization vulnerable and left to deal with expensive fixes.
 A thorough assessment of your current environment and a defined path for migration is essential to making your data center experience a successful one.